JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-dsl-reference.md

 ### Source set parameters

-Configurations of source sets are stored inside the corresponding blocks of `sourceSets`.
+Configurations of source sets are stored inside the corresponding blocks of `sourceSets {}`.
 A source set has the following parameters:

 | **Name**           | **Description**                                                                        |
 |--------------------|----------------------------------------------------------------------------------------|